 HOW TO GET AROUND

 Malta and Gozo are served by a public transport service and two routes of the hop on / off bus, but we wanted to be more independent.
-After driving in Peru we were certainly not scared of driving in Malta.
+After driving in Peru and usually driving in Italy, we were certainly not scared of driving in Malta.

 I had checked also other companies and all offered the possibility to ferry the car between Malta and Gozo without any additional insurance.
 Always check because sometimes there may be clauses that limit these things.